richardrl/rlkit-relational/README.md

 To get started, checkout the example scripts, linked above.

+If you find this code useful, please cite:

+ @inproceedings{li19relationalrl,
+   Author = {Li, Richard and
+   Jabri, Allan and Darrell, Trevor and Agrawal, Pulkit}, Title = {Towards Practical Multi-object Manipulation using Relational Reinforcement Learning}, Booktitle = {ICRA},
+   Year = {2020}
+ }

 ## Installation

 Note: These settings have only been tested on Ubuntu 18.
 It is recommended to use Ubuntu 18.